tastyigniter/docs/advanced/localization.md

 ## Making your site multilingual

 In this section, we'll guide you through the steps required to make your TastyIgniter site multilingual.
-There are two main ways to install additional languages: directly from the **System > Languages** page in the admin interface, or manually downloading a language pack from the TastyIgniter translations <a href="https://tastyigniter.com/translate" targer="_blank">Crowdin project page</a>.
+There are two main ways to install additional languages: directly from the _Manage > Settings > Languages_ page in the admin interface, or manually downloading a language pack from the TastyIgniter translations <a href="https://tastyigniter.com/translate" targer="_blank">Crowdin project page</a>.

 ### Installing a language pack

 TastyIgniter comes with a default language pack for the English language.
-You can install additional language packs from the **System > Languages** page of the admin interface.
+You can install additional language packs from the _Manage > Settings > Languages_ page of the admin interface.

-- Navigate to the **System > Languages** page in the admin interface.
+- Navigate to the _Manage > Settings > Languages_ page in the admin interface.
 - Using the searchbar at the top of the page, search for the language you wish to install.
 For example, let's search for **Spanish (ES)**.
 - Click on the language you wish to install, then click the **Add Language** button.
 - Once installed, you can enable the language by toggling the **Status** switch to `Enabled`.